Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/connection-approval.md

 ## Timeout

 Netcode uses a callback system to allow for external validation.
 For example, you might have a steam authentication ticket sent as the `ConnectionData` that you want to validate against steam servers.
 This can take some time, so you will want to set the `NetworkManager.ConnectionApprovalResponse.Pending` to true while the steam server(or other third party authentication service) occurs.
-However, if the third party authentication process (i.e. steam servers, etc) takes longer than the time specified by the `NetworkConfig.ClientConnectionBufferTimeout`, then the connection will be dropped.
+However, if the third party authentication process (that is, steam servers, etc) takes longer than the time specified by the `NetworkConfig.ClientConnectionBufferTimeout`, then the connection will be dropped.
 The timer for this starts when the server isn'tified of the new inbound client connection.
 The "Client Connection Buffer Timeout" value can be set via the `NetworkManager` in the inspector view or accessed via the `NetworkManager.NetworkConfig.ClientConnectionBufferTimeout` property.

 ## Security